Robert Broughton (MP): Family

-Robert Broughton was the son of John Broughton (d.1479) of Denston, and Anne Denston (d.1481), daughter and heir of John Denston (d.1473) by Katherine Clopton, daughter of Sir William Clopton (d.1446) of Long Melford.
-Portraits of Robert Broughton's parents are preserved in the stained glass windows of Holy Trinity Church, Long Melford, Suffolk, while the 'cadaver tomb' of his maternal grandparents is in the church of St Nicholas at Denston.
+Robert Broughton was the son of John Broughton (d.
+1479) of Denston, and Anne Denston (d.
+1481), daughter and heir of John Denston (d.
+1473) by Katherine Clopton, daughter of William Clopton (d.
+1446) of Long Melford.
+Portraits of Robert Broughton's parents are preserved in the stained glass windows of Holy Trinity Church, Long Melford, Suffolk, while the "cadaver tomb" of his maternal grandparents is in the church of St Nicholas at Denston.

 The Broughton family, of Broughton in Buckinghamshire, is said to have acquired its wealth through marriage with an heiress in the early fifteenth century.
 Mary Pever, the daughter of Thomas Pever (d.
-22 September 1429) by Margaret Loring, one of the two daughters and coheirs of Sir Nigel Loring (d.
-13 March 1386), a founding member of the Order of the Garter, married firstly Sir Richard St. Maur (d.
-6 January 1409), and secondly John Broughton, by whom she had a son, John Broughton (d.1489), Sheriff of Bedfordshire, whose son, John Broughton (d.1479), married Anne Denston (d.1481) and predeceased his father by ten years, leaving a son, Robert, to inherit the Broughton estates.
+22 September 1429) by Margaret Loring, one of the two daughters and coheirs of Neil Loring (d.
+13 March 1386), a founding member of the Order of the Garter, married firstly Richard St. Maur (d.
+6 January 1409), and secondly John Broughton, by whom she had a son, John Broughton (d.
+1489), Sheriff of Bedfordshire, whose son, John Broughton (d.
+1479), married Anne Denston (d.
+1481) and predeceased his father by ten years, leaving a son, Robert, to inherit the Broughton estates.

 Broughton had two brothers, William and Edward, and a sister, Elizabeth, married to Edmund Cornwall.

 The Broughton arms are given as 'Argent, a chevron between three mullets gules'.